jp43/DockBox/README.md

                    [-q CHARGE_FILE] [-rescore_only] [-extract_only] [-d POSEDIR]
                    [-norun]

-    rundock : dock with multiple softwares -------- Requires one file for the ligand (1 struct.) and one file for the receptor (1 struct.)
+    rundock : dock with multiple software -------- Requires one file for the ligand (1 struct.) and one file for the receptor (1 struct.)

     optional arguments: